 Leif Bersweden - Conservation Officer

-Leif Bersweden is a rising star in the world of botany, he is the author of the highly acclaimed 'The Orchid Hunter' and co-author of the Winter Trees Guide.
-He is currently completing his PhD on Orchids and assists with our training programme and field surveys.
+Leif Bersweden is a rising star in the world of botany, he is the author of the highly acclaimed 'The Orchid Hunter' & 'Where the Wild Plants Grow' and co-author of the Winter Trees Guide.

 Jed Hamblin-Boone - Chairman